OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/bots-filesv4.md

 ## <a name="step-by-step-guide"></a>Guias passo a passo

-Siga o [guia passo a passo para](../../sbs-file-handling-in-bot.yml) carregar arquivos para Teams de um bot.
+Siga o [guia passo a passo para](../../sbs-file-handling-in-bot.yml) carregar o arquivo no Teams usando o bot.

 ## <a name="next-step"></a>Próxima etapa